How to stay motivated in homeschooling

 3. Show them that they don’t have to fit any stereotype

-After all, It is your responsibility to keep your homeschool and your children enthused about all things homeschool.
+After all, It is your responsibility to keep your homeschool and your children enthused about all things homeschooling.

 Preparing For the Homeschooling Doldrums

 However, the school system in such a state is enough to motivate me to keep my kids home.
-Here is a link to more help.
+Here is a link to some homeschooling Tips & Tricks.

 I’m Adrienne Brown, The homeschool mom of 8.